 Las Vegas, a bright and vibrant town known for its casinos and amazing gambling experience.
 However, it wasn’t always like that, it all started as a desolate land, a desert, which gradually grew into a safe haven for mobsters, and it was like that until Howard Hughes arrived.
 So, here we will go over the history of Las Vegas and how it became one of the most iconic cities on the planet.

-Thousands of years, before the arrival of the first settlers, Indian tribes marked the land, and the first foreigner they encountered was in the 1770s.
+Thousands of years, before there were casinos, internet and online bingo, and before the arrival of the first settlers, Indian tribes marked the land, and the first foreigner they encountered was in the 1770s.
 His name was Francisco Gracias, a Spanish missionary, who described the tribes as very friendly, in his travel notes.
 However, it took another hundred years before the settlers started coming in.
 Explorer John Fermont started surveying the land in 1844, and his report ended up serving as a guide for the future settlers.

 Waves of Settlers

 Ten years after John’s expedition various other explorers, missionaries, traders and settlers started rolling in.
 In 1854, the town became a regular mail stop on a monthly basis.
 In addition to main roads, military roads were added, and the arriving missionaries at that time started to spread the Mormon religion.
 In 1855, Brigham Young decided to build the fort in order to protect the immigrants and U.S mail from Indians.
 This was a clear sign that Vegas became a permanent residence.

 Next 50 years